retropc/REAL/README.md

 ### Changes from upstream

 - auto-updating removed
-- now runs either foreground or as a background application
+- now runs either as hidden background app (real.exe) or console application (real-console.exe)
-- switch from msvc to mingw
+- switched from msvc to mingw
-- github builds now executable for us
+- github now build executables for us